Participatory Oversight Institutions

 Participatory oversight institutions studied by ARC include social audits, citizen engagement with supreme audit institutions, national grievance redress and feedback mechanisms, public service delivery oversight committees, citizen oversight in local government budgeting, as well as participatory oversight and grievance redress in international aid projects.

-ARC works with civil society organizations, researchers, and policymakers to document and understand this diverse array of oversight institutions, with a focus so far in Colombia, India and the Philippines, as well as additional work in Nigeria and Mexico.
-ARC also studies the role of oversight institutions in international development agencies, including monitoring civic engagement in development aid commitments and practices.
+ARC works with civil society organizations, researchers, and policymakers to document and understand this diverse array of oversight institutions.
+So far, the focus has been on Colombia, India, and the Philippines, as well as Nigeria and Mexico.
+ARC also studies the role of oversight institutions in international development agencies.
+This includes monitoring commitments and practices around civic engagement in development aid.
 See below for related ARC resources:

 1. Social audits

 Social audits are participatory processes combining third-party (citizen or civil society) assessments of access to and quality of public services with public forums for collective discussion of the findings.
-India has several pioneering social audit programs attached to social services and social protection programs.
-ARC’s expert on social audits Dr. Suchi Pande has led several collaborations in India focused on learning about these large scale approaches — including unique research with FACTLY to seek and analyze the perspective of social auditors regarding the efficacy of the approach.
+India has several pioneering social audit programs, such as those attached to social services and social protection programs.
+ARC’s expert on social audits Dr. Suchi Pande has led several collaborations in India.
+These have focused on learning about large scale approaches — including unique research with FACTLY on the perspectives of social auditors about the efficacy of the approach.
 ARC has also supported the creation of a hub for resources on the theory and practice of social audits in India and beyond.

 Social Audit Resource Hub (curated by Social Accountability Forum for Action and Research, 2023)